jphong125/stellaapic/Writerside/topics/Error-code-for-seamless-Wallet.md

 ## Overview
 Below table contains the error codes that should be returned by Casino Operator in the response to Seamless Wallet API calls.

+**When an error occurs, 3 retransmissions are sent except for error code 1.
+If all 3 retransmissions result in an error, the bet is canceled.**

 ### Error code
 | Name |Data Type| Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        | Remark   |
 |:-----|:---:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|